armBookCodeExamples/Erratum/Chapter5/Readme.md

 ---

+### Code 5.13

+The following line in *fireAlarmInit()* is not strictly necessary:

+> alarmTestButton.mode(PullDown);

+as the Alarm Test Button is implemented by means of the B1 User button, and this button is already connected to an external pull-down resistor placed in the NUCLEO board, as explained in Example 1.3

+---

 ### Code 5.19: FSM implemented in pcSerialComUpdate()

 It might be useful to illustrate the FSM that is implemented by means of *pcSerialComUpdate()* and some other functions in the *pc_serial_com* module: